 Audio By Carbonatix

-(Reuters) -At least 20 people were injured on Wednesday after a drone launched from Yemen hit Israel’s Red Sea resort city of Eilat on the border with Jordan and Egypt, the Israeli national ambulance service Magen David Adom said.
+(Reuters) -At least 20 people were injured on Wednesday after a drone launched from Yemen hit a hotel in Israel’s Red Sea resort city of Eilat on the border with Jordan and Egypt, the Israeli national ambulance service Magen David Adom said.

 It said two people were seriously injured while others sustained medium to light injuries.

-The newspaper Israel Hayom said citing an initial investigation that air defence systems failed to intercept the drone.
+The newspaper Israel Hayom, citing an initial investigation, said that air defence systems failed to intercept the drone.

 Israel has retaliated by bombing Houthi-controlled areas of Yemen, including the vital Hodeidah port.